Dimous/Dimous/README.md

 - 👋 Hi, I’m Dmitry
 - 🌱 I’m currently learning Rust
 - 👀 I’m interested in game development
-- 🔭 I’m currently working on flutter-application for instagrammers
+- 🔭 I’m working on flutter-application for instagrammers
 - ⚡ I dream of the day I could relocate to one of the English-speaking First World countries (namely: Canada/New Zealand/Australia)
 <!--
 - 💞️ I’m looking to collaborate on ...